Skip to main content

 Visual symptoms can be a result of lack of coordination in the eye muscles or damage to the optic nerve which connects the eye to the brain.
 Damage or inflammation of the optic nerve means you experience a disturbance or temporary loss of vision.

-How long does vision loss last with MS
+How long does vision loss last with MS?

 Visual loss secondary to optic neuritis is a common presenting symptom of MS. It is often a temporary symptom, and most people will see full or partial recovery in their vision over a few weeks to months.